Selling Numerology Readings and Other Business Opportunities

 Another option is to sell numerology readings by way of a website, or otherwise.

 You probably know, that we offer two numerology software programs; a desktop version, and an Online version.
 You can learn more here...

 Did you know that almost every business gets 80 percent of their revenues from 10 percent of their customers?
 Building a database of customers is an important part of marketing numerology readings.

-You may have purchased our numerology software in order to make some extra money, perhaps even a full-time income as a professional numerologist, or to add numerology reports and software to your current line of products.
+You may have purchased our numerology software in order to make some extra money, perhaps even a full-time income or to add numerology reports and software to your current line of products.
 Whether through advertising, direct mail, the Internet, or by visiting psychic fairs, the opportunities are there.

 Below you will learn about the different marketing avenues we tried.
 Today, we are focused almost exclusively on the internet, but let's look at other options:

 Psychic Fairs, New Age Expos, demonstrations in Health Food Stores and New Age Bookstores.